rqbazan/create-debug/readme.md

 debug('hello world')
 ```

-3. You will see the log in the console:
+3. You will see the log in your terminal:

 ```sh
 myapp:some:path:foo hello world